 Introduction to AWS Lambda: Serverless Computing

-- No server management - AWS handles infrastructure
+- No server management — AWS owns the infrastructure, patching, and scaling

 Your First Lambda Function